If you’re looking for information about nursing trends in 2021, you’ve come to the right place.

 Next to English, Spanish is the most widely spoken language in the United States.
 An estimated 40 million U.S. residents, or 13% of the population, speak Spanish at home.

-Given the linguistic diversity of our country, bilingualism is becoming increasingly valued as a skill for nurses to have.
-Nurses who speak a second language, especially Spanish, may be more attractive to employers than monolingual nurses in 2020.
+Bilingualism is becoming increasingly valued as a skill for nurses to have.
+Nurses who speak a second language, especially Spanish, may be more attractive to employers than monolingual nurses in 2021.

 10. More nurses will choose to specialize.

-Nursing is a career where there is greater demand at the higher levels of practice than the lower ones.
+Nursing is a career where there is greater demand at higher levels of practice than the lower ones.
 Nurses who choose to specialize find that they are in higher demand and can often command higher salaries.
-For example, while Licensed Practical Nurses (LPNs) have a median salary of $44,240 and a job growth outlook of 11% projected to 2028, the more specialized Registered Nurses have a median salary of $71,730 and a job growth outlook of 12% (source: Bureau of Labor Statistics).

-From Advanced Practice Registered Nursing to Wound & Ostomy Nursing, there are dozens of specialties that nurses can choose to focus their career on in 2020.
+From family health to psychiatry, there are many advanced specialties that nurses can choose to focus their career on in 2021.

 11. The proportion of male nurses will rise.